Utsab-2010/Robust-Foraging-2025/README.md

 python train.py --runs-per-network 1 --env NormalTrain --network MyNetwork1

 python train_alt_v2.py --network trans_v5 --runs 4 --gpu

+add _gpu to the script names to use gpu with the new environment.
 ```
 - Troubleshooting: If training only proceeds after pressing ```ENTER```, try running the command with unbuffered output mode:  ```python -u train.py [options]```
 - If the issue persists, stop the current training episode and train again